codebykat/wp-post-by-email/CONTRIBUTING.md

 * All pull requests should be against the master branch, which is the active development branch.
 * Follow the [WordPress coding standards](http://make.wordpress.org/core/handbook/coding-standards/).
 * Test with WP_DEBUG enabled and make sure there are no warnings.
-* Like WordPress core, everything has to work in PHP 5.2 as well as 5.3.
-Please test in both versions!
+* Like WordPress core, everything has to work in PHP 5.2 and up.
+Travis will run tests against all PHP versions, so make sure your additions have test coverage.
 * If you're adding a new feature or changing the way an existing one works, add user documentation to readme.txt.
-The Markdown version can be generated with [this online tool](http://wordpress-markdown-to-github-markdown.com/).
+The Markdown version can be generated with [this online tool](http://wpreadme2markdown.com/).
 * Add a line to the changelog in readme.txt as well.